serejandmyself/foundation-ceremony/foundation.md

 - Claim creation
 - Process user claims state

 Under the hood, we need proof that the tokens go to the desired destination.
 The flow is fairly simple:
-- The companion is a program that knows for which events to look out for
+- The companion is a program that knows for which events to look out for (listens to the vesting contract)
-- It is a daemon with a cyber key and an ETH key that can add proofs and send transactions
+- It has a cyber key and an ETH key that can add proofs
-- It can also make proofs about these transfers and claim vesting
-- A hot wallet tracks claim events
-- It sends tokens to a cyber address
+- when a claim event arrives, it looks for the address that sent the tokens
+- Recieves the transaction
+- Adds proof
+- Send the transaction, along with the proof, to the vesting contract
-- It then takes the hash of a successful transfer, which you can see it the app
+- You can see the hash of a successful transfer in the app

 #### Auction application
 By using the Auction application, users may acquire tokens that are allocated for distribution within the Foundation.

+Please note, that for the set of euler~Foundation we use GOL tokens, which are the eqivalent of THC tokens for cyber ~Foundation, which will be deployed to cybers mainnet.
+The lasting times of the rounds will also vary from euler to cyber Foundation.

 The auction consists of rounds.
 A so-called `zero` window, which is longer than the other windows and with more tokens for distribution.
 The subsequent rounds (windows) have equal length and an equal amount of tokens for distribution.
 This is done purely for traction and allows certain economic mechanisms to work to their full efficiency.

 Donors may send ETH to the auction and choose the round or the rounds they want to participate in beforehand.
 They may also send ETH on each round separately.
 The actioned tokens will become available for transfer after a given round has passed.
 I.E. if I send ETH to window 5 of the auction, my THC will become available for transfer (and hence, vesting) after window 5 is over.

-Each round a certain amount of THC tokens is auctioned.
-The amount of THC the donors receive is proportional to the donated amount in that round.
+Each round a certain amount of GOL (THC) tokens is auctioned.
+The amount of GOL (THC) the donors receive is proportional to the donated amount in that round.
 I.E. if 10 tokens are available for auction at round 5, and 10 ETH from 10 people were donated, each person will receive 1 token after the end of the round.

-Window 0 or Game of Thrones is a 21-day round in the mainnet.
-During testing, the round will last for 10 days.
+Window 0 is a 10-day round (during euler testing).
 Subsequent rounds of the auction, in both testnets and mainnet, will last for 23 hours + 1 second.
-Overall, there are 479 rounds in the mainnet (and 20 fo the testing).
-Which totals to just over \~480 days of the auction with round 0 in the mainnet.
+Overall, there are 479 rounds in the mainnet (and 49 fo the testing).
+Which totals to just over \~480 days of the auction with round 0 in the mainnet (roughly 47 days for euler testing).
 We strongly recommend reading more information about the auction and the distribution games [here](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#the-distribution-games-in-detail).

 The accumulated ETH is available for transfer at any time to the Foundations DAO agent by any participant of the auction (not a front end function for now).
 Of course, from this point onwards, those ETH’s are controlled via the governance mechanisms of cyber\~Foundation.